Fraser-Bayle/Fraser-Bayle/README.md

 source new ideas for these projects.

-For those interested, I am proficient in; Comptational mathematics i.e. ToC, Algorithms, complexity, lambda calculus - C++, C, X86 Assembly, Python, Java and General OOP implementations.
+For those interested, I am proficient in; Comptational mathematics i.e. ToC, Algorithms, complexity, lambda calculus - C++, C, Python, Java and General OOP implementations.

 To contact me you can find me @ fraser.bayle@gmail.com